Baudogit/silverbullet/TaskExplorer/readme.txt

   - add illustrations and frontmatter
   - better description of some process
 ** TaskExplorer.md
-  - add illustrations in the list of files
+  - list of files: add illustrations